junseng12/Blockchain_Paper_Reviews/Mastering-Ethereum-Review/CH06-Transaction-Structure-and-Gas.md

 - The unit of measurement for transaction processing costs in Ethereum.
 - Gas costs are calculated as follows: **Gas Cost = Gas Price × Gas Used**
-- If a transaction exceeds the gas limit, it fails and the state is restored to its original state.
+- If a transaction exceeds the gas limit, it fails and the status is restored to its original state.

 ### 🚗 **Understanding with a car analogy**